johnlbellamy/TextCleaner2000/README.md

 ## By default, alpha_iterator removes numbers as well.
 To change this and keep numbers:
 text_with_numbers = cleaner.alpha_iterator(text, remove_numeric = False)

-## By default, alpha_iterator removes all puntuation obviously including emoticons.
+## By default, alpha_iterator removes all puntuation obviously including emoticons (for sentiment analysis).
 To change this and keep emoticons:
 text_with_emoticons = cleaner.alpha_iterator(text, remove_emoticon = False)

 ## You can remove emoticons and numbers, keep both, or keep one and not the other by passing both flags: